CVO-Org/CVO-Auxiliary/addons/arsenal/readme.md

        - `[ this, ["someRole", "anotherRole"] ] call cvo_arsenal_fnc_addUnitRoles;`
        - More Infos [here](functions/roles/fn_addUnitRoles.sqf)

-## Hardcoded Kits / Example Kits
+## Config Properties

+### Example Kit Configurations
-The following kits, hardcoded by `CVO Aux Arsenal` can be referenced as examples on how to format a kit.
+The following kits can be referenced as examples on how to format a kit.

+Further, those kits are hardcoded through the mod itself.
+They can be disabled through CBA Settings when needed.

 - [Base Kits - Available vor Everyone](kits_base.hpp)
 - [Role Kits - Available for certain Roles](kits_role.hpp)
 - [Personal Kits - Available for individual Players](kits_personal.hpp)

 ### General Attributes
 | Attribute Name        | DataType           | Description                                                                                                 |